Ted Thompson: 2009

 In the 2009 offseason, Thompson continued to uphold his philosophy to build through the draft, selecting NT B. J. Raji with the 9th overall pick. and then trading several picks to move up and select OLB Clay Matthews with the 26th overall pick.
 Later picks include eventual starters OG T.J.
 Lang, DE Jarius Wynn, and OLB Brad Jones.
 Raji, Matthews, and Jones made an immediate impact and all wound up as starters their rookie year.
-Matthews, Raji, and Lang have developed into Pro Bowl players.
+Matthews, Raji, and Lang developed into Pro Bowl players.

 2010

 In the 2010 NFL Draft, the Packers selected offensive tackle Bryan Bulaga in the first round.
 The Packers also drafted eventual starters safety Morgan Burnett, offensive tackle Marshall Newhouse, and running back James Starks.
 Important rotational players drafted include tight end Andrew Quarless and defensive end C. J. Wilson.
 The Packers also signed several notable free agents including rookie undrafted free agents cornerback Sam Shields, linebacker Frank Zombo, punter Tim Masthay, tight end Tom Crabtree and center Evan Dietrich-Smith.
 Other notable free agents include safety Charlie Peprah and outside linebacker Erik Walden.

 The Packers went on to defeat the Pittsburgh Steelers 31–25 to win Super Bowl XLV.
 They became the first #6 seed from the NFC to win the Super Bowl, and second #6 seed to win the Super Bowl since the Pittsburgh Steelers in 2005.

 On February 11, 2011, Thompson was re-signed to a multiyear contract extension.